RyosukeMondo/spec-workflow-runner/README.md

 - `spec-workflow-run` – orchestrates Codex runs until all tasks in a spec are complete.
 - `spec-workflow-monitor` – Rich-based dashboard to watch progress in real time.
+- `spec-workflow-pipx` – bootstraps/updates the pipx install used for global access.

 ## Installation